2025 Guide to Counseling Scholarships

 • Amount: $5,000

-• Deadline: October 2024 (estimated)
+• Deadline: May 2025 (estimated)

-• Eligibility: To be considered for this scholarship, candidates must be full-time or part-time minority students enrolled in or accepted for enrollment in a school psychology program that is NASP-approved or located in an institution that is accredited by the appropriate institutional regional accrediting agency recognized by the U.S. Department of Education.
+• Eligibility: To be considered for this scholarship, candidates must be full-time or part-time minority students enrolled in or accepted for enrollment in a school psychology program that is NASP-approved or located in an institution that is accredited by the appropriate accrediting agency recognized by the U.S. Department of Education.
 They must be US citizens in good academic standing, having a minimum cumulative overall GPA of 3.0, and must also be NASP members.
 Students enrolled in doctoral programs will not be considered for this scholarship award.

 Matt Zbrog